 - Frequency response: 15hz-20kHz

 The SE846’s are Shure’s flagship IEM, and boy howdy do they deliver.
 The build is impressive, even being mostly plastic with a touch of metal for the ear nozzles.
 A great feature of the 846 is the different tips and tubes that can be inserted, which change the sound to your liking.

 The overall sound is exceptional, with a bass response that isn’t muddy or overpowering, but rather tight and controlled while still retaining a sense of authority.
-The treble range sizzles, and the overall signature gives an excellent sense of clarity and accuracy.
+The treble range sizzles and the overall signature gives an excellent sense of clarity and accuracy.
 As for soundstage, it’s remarkable.
 What is Soundstage?
-This was definitely a stand out among-st reviewers.
-They described the experience to that of listening with open back headphones, (Closed back vs. Open back headphones), and commented on the 846’s startling nuance and phenomenal instrument separation.
+This was definitely a stand-out among reviewers.
+They described the experience to that of listening with open-back headphones, (Closed back vs. Open back headphones), and commented on the 846’s startling nuance and phenomenal instrument separation.
 Everything here sounds as it should, and nothing seems misplaced or pronounced.
-As monitors they do an outstanding job, and isolate sound extremely well.
+As monitors, they do an outstanding job and isolate sound extremely well.

 The comfort factor is a mixed bag.
 A lot of people say they are completely satisfied, while others claim they’re a bit hard to fit inside their ears at first.
-Smaller ears may have some issue as well, but it’s not a deal breaker.
+Smaller ears may have some issues as well, but it’s not a deal-breaker.

 - Comes with a large plastic case, as well as a zippered case.